Twaddler01/vsim/README.md

 # Link
 https://twaddler01.github.io/vsim/vsim.html
 # Updates
+* (03-18-2024)
+Created a working dynamic function for all objects (upgrade, building, and jobs).
+Working on getting resourcesData its own function and integrating everything that requires updating to a single interval (potentially using a few if needed, but all in one place).
+Need individual static assignments to be integrated for each action on buildings and jobs since the bonuses given will vary.
 * (03-14-2024)
 Various updates.
 Created new object function but decided to keep it the way it is.
 Worked on tooltip updates and working on a function to setup object elements more effectively.
 Only an array so far, but temporarily commented out upgradeData to test new array to create all objects in a loop.
 * (03-04-2024)